Plotting Different Geometries with AlgebraOfGraphics.jl

 bar_labels = nothing — Labels added at the end of each bar.

-color = @inherit patchcolor — No docs available.
+color = @inherit patchcolor — Sets the color of bars.

 colormap = @inherit colormap :viridis — Sets the colormap that is sampled for numeric colors.
 PlotUtils.cgrad(...), Makie.Reverse(any_colormap) can be used as well, or any symbol from ColorBrewer or PlotUtils.
 To see all available color gradients, you can call Makie.available_gradients().